FullerIT/FITImagingTools/README.md

 It's best to only load what is necessary rather than drop a bunch of drivers in that will only consume sysem memory.

-Place drivers in "drivers" or "autodrivers" on the root of the PE partition of the flash drive.
-Or put those folders in your media folder in the build environment to copy to each flash drive when they are built.
-Use autodrivers for automatic loading on PE start up or drivers for manually loading via the menu options.